 Julie Grigsby will serve as learning specialist in the Pre-K to 8 Teaching and Learning Center.
 She holds a B.A. in Psychology and Elementary Education from Rhodes College in Memphis, Tennessee and a Master of Science in Educational Leadership and Policy Studies from the University of Memphis in Memphis, Tennessee.
 Grigsby is coming to Darlington from Holy Innocents’ Episcopal School and has recently completed The Complete Reading Series, a 70 hour comprehensive reading series that covered early literacy development, phonics, Latin and Greek, comprehension, learning disabilities and dyslexia.
 She has also been trained in Orton-Gillingham through the Georgia Educational Training Agency.

 Leigh Hadaway will serve as Upper School history teacher and head swim coach.
-A recent graduate of Berry College, Hadaway holds a B.A. in both Education and Visual Communication.
+A recent graduate of Berry College, Hadaway holds a B.A. in both Visual Communication and History.
 A leader on campus, Hadaway served as a First Year Mentor and was also communication coordinator for the Lettie Pate Whitehead Scholarship, of which she was a recipient.
 She received the N. Gordon Carper Scholarship, and the Noel and Todd Carper Award for the junior History major with the best overall academic record in history courses.

 Damon Harvey will serve as band director for grades 4-12.
 He holds a B.A in Music from Allegheny College in Meadville, Pennsylvania; Master of Arts in Music Education from Case Western Reserve University in Cleveland, Ohio; and is currently completing a PhD in Music Education with West Virginia University in Morgantown, West Virginia.
 Prior to becoming a full-time student and graduate teaching assistant at West Virginia University, he served as director of bands and choirs for six years at the Linsly School in Wheeling, West Virginia where he worked with a variety of music classes including middle and high school band and chorus.